 New members wishing to be graded for A-Grade competitions must submit a minimum of 6 images taken within the last 12 months for grading.
 The Competitions Subcommittee will assess the images and report back to the member their decision.

 For all members, grading will be reviewed annually at the completion of the competition season and movement between grades for the following year will be communicated to the members.
 In regrading members, the Competitions Subcommittee will take into account the member’s performance throughout the year and any new skills and experience shown.
+Promotion to A-Grade is recognition of the member's growth and is something all competing members should strive toward.

 Throughout the year members participate within their grade.
 Movement between grades during the year is not permitted.

-In addition to the set subject category for each round there is an Open category.
+In addition to the set subject category for each round there is an "Open" category.

 The Open category enables the member to submit an image of their choosing with no requirement to adhere to a theme; though it must comply with the technical specifications detailed below.